Suspension or Termination of IRB Approval

-The IRB staff will prepare a letter in iRIS with a statement of the reasons for the CPHS decision to hold, suspend or terminate approval.
-In this letter, CPHS may request information on the status of existing subjects, how the existing subjects will be notified of the suspension, and what impact the hold, suspension or termination will have on the care or participation of the existing subjects.
-In the event that hold, suspension or termination of the study would result in harm to subjects, CPHS will work with the Principal Investigator to devise other methods to protect the welfare of subjects such as:
+The IRB staff will prepare a letter in iRIS with a statement of the reasons for the IRB decision to hold, suspend or terminate approval.
+In this letter, the IRB may request information on the status of existing subjects, how the existing subjects will be notified of the suspension, and what impact the hold, suspension or termination will have on the care or participation of the existing subjects.
+The IRB may require the PI to submit:

-- Requiring the Principal Investigator to submit to CPHS proposed procedures for withdrawing currently enrolled subjects that takes into consideration their rights and welfare.
-CPHS will review the proposed procedures and may mandate oversight or transfer responsibility to another Investigator to ensure implementation of these procedures.
+- Proposed procedures for withdrawing currently enrolled subjects that takes into consideration their rights and welfare.
+The IRB will review the proposed procedures and may mandate oversight or transfer responsibility to another Investigator to ensure implementation of these procedures.

 - A proposed script or letter notifying currently enrolled participants that are affected by the hold, suspension or termination.

-If IRB staff determines that the problem is serious and urgent, the Executive chair or IRB chair will be notified.
-The executive chair or IRB chair may decide to suspend approval for a research study on an urgent basis, to eliminate immediate harm to subjects or request for it to be placed on the agenda for the next Full Board meeting.
-When approval for research study is suspended or terminated by the IRB chair or Executive chair, the IRB staff will place it for review at the next convened IRB meeting.
+If IRB staff determines that the problem is serious and urgent, the Institutional Official or IRB chair will be notified.
+The IO or IRB chair may decide to suspend approval for a research study on an urgent basis, to eliminate immediate harm to subjects or request for it to be placed on the agenda for the next Full Board meeting.
+When approval for research study is suspended or terminated by the IRB chair or IO, the IRB staff will place it for review at the next convened IRB meeting.